rafetcan/Sosyal_Uygulamam/README.md

-# Sosyal Uygulamam
+# My Social Application v0.1.1
 My Social App

 ## ChangeLog
 ### 0.1.1
-- Fotoğraf Çek'te oluşan hata çözüldü.
+- The error that occurred in Take a Photo has been resolved.
-- Boş Fotoğraf'ta oluşabilecek sorunlar çözüldü.
+- The problems that may occur in Blank Photo have been solved.
-- Resimsiz profillere boş kullanıcı resmi eklendi.
+- An empty user image has been added to profiles without an image.
-- Hedef Sdk düşürüldü. (artık 29)
+- The target Sdk has been dropped. (no more 29)
-- Yeni BottomNavigation
+- New BottomNavigation
 - Badge Packages
-- Keşfet sayfası
+- Explore page
-- Profil arkaplanları düzeltildi.(Keşfet,Bildirimler)
+- Fixed profile backgrounds.(Discover,Notifications)

-### 0.1.0 Alpha 08.03.2021
+###0.1.0 Alpha 08.03.2021
-- Arama sayfası eklendi.
+- Added a search page.Dec.
-- Farklı Kullanıcılar sayfası eklendi.
+- Added a different Users page.
-- Takip Et / Takipten çıkar eklendi.
+- Follow/Unfollow has been added.
-- Yorum / Beğeni / Takip duyuruları eklendi.
+- Added Comments/Likes/Follow-up announcements.
-- Gönderilere yorum yapma özelliği eklendi.
+- Added the ability to comment on posts.
-- Profili düzenle eklendi.
+- Added Edit profile.
-- Gönderi silme eklendi.
+- Added post deletion.
-- Şifremi unuttum eklendi.
+- I forgot my password.

-Performans ve Hata Değişiklikleri
+Performance and Error Changes
-- Not Mounted hatası çözüldü.
+- Note The Mounted error has been resolved.
-- Artık profili düzenledikten sonra profil bilgilerinizde anlık olarak yenilenecek.
+- Now, after editing the profile, your profile information will be updated instantly.
-- Profil fotoğrafı güncellerken hataya neden olan sorun çözüldü.
+- The problem that caused the error when updating the profile photo has been solved.
-- Flutter 2.0'a yükseltildi.
+- Upgraded to Flutter 2.0.
-- Bağımlıklar son sürümüne yükseltildi.
+- The dependencies have been upgraded to the latest version.
-- Görsel iyileştirmeler yapıldı.
+- Visual improvements have been made.
-- Gönderi Paylaşım yerinde değişiklik.
+- Change the Post Sharing location.